BMI Calculator.

 What is a healthy BMI for women?

-The healthy BMI range of 18.5–24.9 applies to adult women and men.
+The healthy BMI range of 18.5 to 24.9 applies to adult women and men.
 However, research suggests women tend to carry more body fat than men at the same BMI, so some guidelines use slightly different thresholds by sex.

 Does BMI change with age?

-The standard BMI scale is designed for adults aged 18–65.
-For children and teenagers, BMI is assessed differently using age and sex-specific percentile charts.
-For older adults, a slightly higher BMI (around 25–27) may be associated with better outcomes.
+The standard BMI scale is designed for adults aged 18 to 65.
+For children and teenagers, BMI is assessed differently using percentile charts that account for age and sex.
+For older adults, a slightly higher BMI (around 25 to 27) may be associated with better outcomes.

 What should I do if my BMI is too high?